danidiaz/streamy/streamy-conduit/README.md

 # streamy-conduit

-Implementation of the *streamy-sig* signature using the *conduit* package ecosystem.
+Implementation of the *streamy-sig* and *streamy-bytes-sig* signatures using the *conduit* package ecosystem.